 It’s always better to ask to attend in person (called an oral hearing).
 This may sound daunting but it’s an informal meeting and you can get someone to go with you for moral support.
 Having an oral hearing gives you more opportunities to put your case forward and a better chance of winning.

-Tick the box that says ‘I want to attend a hearing of my appeal’ - if you're filling in form SSCS1, this is Section 6.
+Tick the box that says ‘I want to attend the hearing’ - if you're filling in form SSCS1, this is Section 6.